UnSetSoft/Guardian.js/README.md

 ```

 Guardian will check the npm registry and only show versions that meet your minimum age requirement.

+Tip: When a specific version is not available, Guardian attempts to suggest up to 3 nearby versions that satisfy your `minAge` (if any).
+Use the npm versions page to inspect the full history: `https://www.npmjs.com/package/<package>?activeTab=versions`.

 ## Min-Age Formats